Azure/azure-openapi-validator/docs/rules.md

 What's a tracked resource?
 A Tracked Resource is an ARM Resource with "location" as a required property.

 Please refer to [tracked-resource-patch-operation.md](./tracked-resource-patch-operation.md) for details.

+### TrackedResourceSchemaTags

+Every tracked resource MUST support tags as an optional property.

+Please refer to [tracked-resource-schema-tags.md](./tracked-resource-schema-tags.md) for details.

 ### TrackedResourcesMustHavePut